World Boxing: World Boxing

 On 17 March 2025, the IOC Executive Board recommended the reinstatement of boxing on the 2028 Summer Olympic programme, with sanctioning from World Boxing.
 On 20 March 2025, during the 144th IOC Session in Greece, the IOC's members ratified the recommendations of the Executive Board, thus officially reinstating boxing as a Summer Olympic event.

 On 24 March 2025, European Boxing held its inaugural Congress in Prague, where Lars Brovil from the Danish Boxing Association was elected president.

 In April 2025, the IOC announced that one additional women's weight class would be added to boxing for parity with the men's events, bringing the total to 14 medal events at the 2028 Olympics.

 In May 2025, the organisation faced criticism for specifically naming Algerian boxer Imane Khelif in an announcement of mandatory sex verification testing via PCR test for all boxers 18 and older in World Boxing-sanctioned events; she had faced controversy during the 2024 Summer Olympics over allegations—themselves based on disputed testing by the IBA—that she had XY chromosomes.
 Reuters reported that van der Vorst had personally apologised to the Algeria Boxing Federation for the specific reference to Khelif, arguing that it violated her privacy.

 World Boxing was admitted as an associate member of the Association of Summer Olympic International Federations (ASOIF), during the ASOIF‘s 49th General Assembly.

-On August 8th, 2025, the Pan American Boxing Confederation was officially recognized as a member of the Association of Panamerican Sports Confederations (ACODEPA).
+On August 8, 2025, the Pan American Boxing Confederation was officially recognized as a member of the Association of Panamerican Sports Confederations (ACODEPA).
 The unanimous decision at the General Assembly in Asunción, Paraguay, marked a historic milestone for the sport, as boxing was formally acknowledged under its newly provisionally recognized International Federation and continental confederation.
 The moment also highlighted the strong leadership and vision of the Confederation’s elected team, who are expected to guide the sport’s growth and development across the continent.

+The Ukrainian Boxing Federation's application for membership in World Boxing was approved by the World Boxing Board of Directors on September 3, 2025, and World Boxing announced Ukraine among the eight additional national federations approved for membership on September 23, 2025.
+The Ukrainian Boxing Federation submitted its application for membership on September 9, 2024, and withdrew from the International Boxing Association (IBA) in February 2025.
+The membership was subsequently ratified by the World Boxing Congress in 2025.

+On October 13, 2025, Oceania Boxing was enstablished, and its Inaugural Congress was held in Fiji where the following leadership team was elected: